 Step Two: Make the Hanging Attachment

-Tape the string or chain ng a twist-tie securely to it.
+- Tape the string or chain of twist-ties securely to it.
 The cardboard goes inside the bag and the ties come out through the opening.

 Step Three: Make the Ghost's Head and Neck

 - Open your ghost sheet or bag and fill the head area with crumpled stuffing.

 - Use twine or string to tightly tie the neck closed.
 Make the neck as SMALL and tie the twine as TIGHTLY as possible.
 Otherwise, your ghostie will slowly leak its brains all over the ground.